sw-lyons/dwch-mc/README.md

 # 🔗 Connecting

-Once you have the modpack open, all you have to do is click "multiplayer" in the main menu and then "Add Server".
+Once you have the modpack open, click "multiplayer" in the main menu and then "Add Server".
 Once there, the Server Name can be anything and put in the Server Address:

  **mc2.dwch.xyz**